Job Opportunity

 • Work with landowners and partners to evaluate landscapes for ecological and hydrologic function.

-• Develop ecologically sound solutions to typical watershed issues such as incised stream channels, soil erosion, sedimentation, ditching, roads, and burned or over-crowded forests, in the context of working watershed-scale landscapes, with multiple stakeholders.
+• Develop ecologically sound solutions to typical watershed issues such as incised stream channels, soil erosion, sedimentation, ditching, roads, and upland vegetation management, in the context of working watershed-scale landscapes, with multiple stakeholders.

 Prospective applicants must provide their own transportation to project work sites.
 An all-wheel or 4-WD vehicle with good clearance is needed.
 All mileage is reimbursable at IRS rates.
-All other field and office equipment will be provided by Plumas Corp.
+All other equipment will be provided by Plumas Corp.

 Wages & Benefits

-Plumas Corp, a 501(c)3 private non-profit, is offering this opportunity as a full-time (40 hours/week) “at-will” position based in the Southern Sierra region.
-The selected candidate would work from their home in the Southern Sierra region, preferably in Tulare County near Sequoia National Park and Sequoia National Forest.
+Plumas Corp, a 501(c)3 private non-profit, is offering this opportunity as a full-time (40 hours/week) “at-will” position based in our Quincy, CA office.
 Wages and benefits are commensurate with experience.
 Starting hourly wage rates range from $28 to $32 per hour, with the following benefits:

 • 10 paid holidays